-If you take a credit card number over the phone to process a payment, for example, that’s a card-not-present transaction because you didn’t physically process it.
+If you take a credit card number over the phone (or with Square’s Virtual Terminal) to process a payment, for example, that’s a card-not-present transaction because you didn’t physically process it.
 Card-not-present transactions also apply to online payments.
 If a fraudster uses a counterfeit card to pay for things in your online store, the fraud rules stay the same.

 To reiterate, only fraud that occurs in person with an EMV card is subject to the liability shift if you don’t have a chip card processing device.

 How to become EMV compliant and protect your business

 To protect your business from the liability shift, you need to get an EMV reader.
 This may seem daunting, but it’s actually pretty easy.
 It’s also affordable.

 The Square contactless and chip reader is just $49.
 What’s cool about it is that it can process both EMV and NFC payments—meaning you’ll be all set up for the next wave of new, secure payment technologies like Apple Pay (which are starting to pick up steam).

 Once you get your new reader, it’s a good idea to familiarize yourself with how to take EMV payments.
 Chip cards are actually processed differently than magnetic-stripe cards.
 They’re dipped vertically into the payments reader instead of swiped horizontally like magnetic-stripe cards.